For Founders

 OpenVC is for early-stage startup founders who want to raise capital efficiently.
 Find investors from dozens of industries including SaaS, AI, fintech, biotech, and more.
 Whether you’re pre-seed, seed, or Series A, OpenVC helps you find and pitch aligned investors without paying intro fees, aimlessly cold-emailing, or scraping databases.

-You create a free OpenVC account, build your investor shortlist, and submit your pitch deck directly through the platform.
+To start pitching investors on OpenVC, create a free account and submit your pitch deck directly through our startup funding platform.
 Investors receive a unique link to view your deck, and you get analytics on who opens it and how long they spend on it.
 No cold emails, no guesswork.
 For more info, check out our complete guide to fundraising on OpenVC.

 Absolutely, OpenVC is designed for early-stage fundraising.
 You’ll find thousands of angel investors, pre-seed VCs, accelerators, incubators, and family offices who are actively backing startups across sectors and geographies.
 Use OpenVC’s filters to narrow your search and find the right investors for your startup.